-I couldn't tell her, so I just shook my head.
+I couldn't tell her, not with Jerry right there, so I just shook my head.

 "Pretty flowers for my two pretty ladies," Jerry said, kissing her cheek and winking toward me.
-He was so corny I relaxed a little, and then the teenage-guy body in the kitchen turned around and I got my first look at Chris with a C-H. He was taller than me but not by much, light-eyed with shaggy sandy-brown hair, and wearing a t-shirt and faded jeans with a rip on the knee.
+He was so corny I relaxed a little, until I saw that there was someone else in the kitchen.
+The teenage-guy body at the counter turned to face us, and I was getting my first look at Chris with a C-H. He was taller than me but not by much, light-eyed with shaggy sandy-brown hair, and wearing a t-shirt and faded jeans with a rip on the knee.
 So much for dressing for the occasion.
-We sort of glanced at each other for a second, and then he looked over at my mom with a crooked smile.
+We sort of glanced at each other for a second, and then he looked over at my mom with a self-conscious smile.

 "Happy birthday, Chris," she said, going over and giving him a hug, and he didn't pull away.
 "How was the big day?"